-c.
-Supplemental or Enhanced Payments.
-Section 1902(a)(30) requires that payments for services be consistent with efficiency, economy, and quality of care.
-Section 1903(a)(1) provides for Federal financial participation to States for expenditures for services under an approved State plan/waiver.
-Specify whether supplemental or enhanced payments are made.
-Select one:

-No. The State does not make supplemental or enhanced payments for waiver services.
-0 Yes.
+finan consistent with efficiency, economy, and quality of care.
+Section 1903(a)(1) provides for Federa financial participation to States for expenditures for services under an approved State plan/waiver Specify whether supplemental or enhanced payments are made.
+Select one : $\sqrt{}$ No. The State does not make supplemental or enhanced payments for waiver services.
+Yes.
 The State makes supplemental or enhanced payments for waiver services.
 Describe: (a) the nature of the supplemental or enhanced payments that are made and the waiver services for which these payments are made; (b) the types of providers to which such payments are made; (c) the source of the non-Federal share of the supplemental or enhanced payment; and, (d) whether providers eligible to receive the supplemental or enhanced payment retain 100% of the total computable expenditure claimed by the State to CMS.
-Upon request, the State will furnish CMS with detailed information about the total amount of supplemental or enhanced payments to each provider type in the waiver.
+Upon request, the State will furnish CMS with detailed information about the total amount of supplemental or enhanced payments d.

-d.
 Payments to State or Local Government Providers.
 Specify whether State or local government providers receive payment for the provision of waiver services.